pgtgrly/U-Net-Derived-Pytorch/README.md

 9. data_augment.py: Contains data augmentation class.It is used to augment data during training the Unet.

 10. networks.py: Unet Network architecture is defined here.

+Note: This network is compatible with Pytorch 0.3.0 .
+The next version of Pytorch might cause some major syntax changes.